NemSim/android-camera-tests/README.md

 An experimental app to figure out what all the interactions around the Android Camera API are required to allow an application to natively take and save pictures.

-Currently doesn't work on the Nexus 6 but works on the Note 2.
+Currently doesn't work on the Nexus 6 but works on the Note 2 (3?
+I don't know).

+## issues
+- [ ] launching, going home, then launching again crash it on Note